For cleaning technical fabrics, such as those used in bivvies, we recommend the use of the Revive Shelter Complete Care Kit.

 Over time the coating on the outside of the fabric will wear, a good indicator is when the material goes darker and it appears to hold water.
 At this stage the material will no longer form droplets on the fabric and slide off the Bivvy with ease.

-When you notice this we recommend that you use a Trakker Reproofing Kit in order to return the fabric to its original qualities.
+When you notice this we recommend that you use the Revive Shelter Re-proofer Kit in order to return the fabric to its original qualities.

-This product will also ensure that the breathability of the Aquatexx® is not effected in any way.
+This product will also ensure that the breathability of the Aquatexx EV® is not effected in any way.